Account Number : 63245268

 Explore the different parts of our Responsible Travel Policy by visiting:

 Morocco can be considered a liberal Muslim country as many Moroccan women do not wear headscarves.
 However, Morocco is very conservative when compared with standards you may be accustomed to at home and you should dress accordingly.
-As a general guideline, shoulders, cleavage and knees should be covered at all times.
-Wearing shorts (men and women), low-cut tops, and showing midriff is not recommended as it will restrict your entry into buildings of a religious nature and family homes, and is considered disrespectful to the local culture.
-Long, light-coloured, lightweight sleeved shirts, trousers, and skirts are respectful, cover your body, keep you cool in the heat and protect you from the harsh sun.
+As a general guideline, shoulders, chest and knees should be covered at all times.
+Wearing shorts (men and women), low-cut tops, and showing midriff is not recommended as it will restrict your entry into buildings of a religious nature and family homes and is considered disrespectful.
+Long, light-coloured and lightweight shirts, trousers, and skirts are respectful, keep you cool and protect you from the sun.

-In Morocco, we have built strong links with local communities, craftspeople, animal hospitals, artists, and the handicapped - all of which directly rely on the assistance of donations and products purchased by our travellers and other visitors.
-We offer Intrepid travellers an opportunity to interact with locals, to value their activities and crafts and help towards sustaining their livelihoods.
+In Morocco, we have built strong links with local communities, craftspeople, animal hospitals, artists, and people with disabilities – all of whom rely on the assistance of donations and products purchased by our travellers and other visitors.
+We offer Intrepid travellers an opportunity to interact with locals, value their activities and crafts and help sustain their livelihoods.

-Wherever possible, we contract local Moroccan suppliers and assist them to improve the quality of their services.
-By booking this tour, you'll be helping us to support service providers, artists, small businesses, guesthouse owners, and the disadvantaged in communities throughout Morocco.
+Wherever possible, we contract local Moroccan suppliers and assist them in improving the quality of their services.
+By booking this trip, you'll be helping us support service providers, small businesses, and guesthouse owners in communities throughout Morocco.

-We use local guides with wide experience and knowledge of cultural traditions and an ability to interpret the cultural heritage of the people in the places visited.
+We use local guides with extensive experience, knowledge of cultural traditions, and the ability to interpret the cultural heritage of the people in the places we visit.

 Climate and seasonal